junxit/us-congress-bills-117/derived/amendments.md

 ### 16 U.S.C. § 6403

-> in subsection (a), by striking “this section” and inserting “section 213”;
+> in subsection (a), by striking “this section” and inserting “section 213”; and

 | | |
 |---|---|